Deputy killed during Wreaths Across America escort - NewsBreak

 Detective Paul Newell, 51, was on duty during the Wreath Across America procession on December 17 when he was hit by a truck, according to Sheriff Shawn Holloway with the Benton County Sheriff’s Office.

-The crash happened before 7:30 a.m. on Walton Boulevard.Don’t miss the latest breaking news with push alerts on the FOX8 mobile app.
+The crash happened before 7:30 a.m. on Walton Boulevard.Procession honoring deputy who died during Wreath Across America escort, open to the public

 The Benton County Division of Public Safety released a statement via Facebook Saturday morning, saying in part: